-Ultrasonically Cold Brewed Tea
+Ultrasonically Cold Brew Tea

 - Power ultrasound is a proven method for intense extraction of flavors, polyphenols and active ingredients from plants.

 - Cold brewed tea offers many benefits, including more intact active ingredients for the health benefits as well as a smoother flavor.

 - As a non-thermal extraction method, ultrasound intensifies the extraction / infusion without degradation of the biomolecules.

 - By sonication, teas and infusions can be cold brewed – without long processing time.

 Benefits from Ultrasonic Cold Brew Tea

 Tea is an aromatic beverage, commonly prepared by pouring hot or boiling water over cured leaves.
 Cold brew is the process of steeping tea leaves in room temperature or cold water for an extended period (approx. 10-15 hrs.).

 Cold brewed tea can be prepared by placing loose tea (or tea bags) in cold water and leaving the container for a number of hours.
 This is very time-consuming and the extraction is often incomplete.
 The ultrasonic cold brew method speeds up the infusion process drastically, transferring the ingredients (caffeine, phenolics, catechins etc.) of the tea leaves into the water.
 Since the tea is not brewed with boiling water, the ultrasonic cold brew results in a smoother flavor.

 - avoiding the degradation of temperature sensitive biomolecules